 928 pages, 1,200 plus images, a two-volume set in a slipcase.
-A collaboration between Gordon Murray and author Philip Porter, this two-volume blockbuster has been two years in the making but is now nearing completion.
+A collaboration between Gordon Murray and author Philip Porter, this two-volume blockbuster has been two years in the making.
 Covering in depth every single design the legendary Murray has created in his amazing 50-year career - from Formula 1 to the McLaren F1, to more recent ground-breaking motor cars of all types - this is truly a landmark publication.
 Order your copy

 by Matthew Field